vipinvkmenon/terraform-exporter-btp/docs/btptf_completion.md

 ### Options inherited from parent commands

 ```
-  -d, --debug               Display debugging output in the console.
+      --verbose   Display verbose output in the console for debugging.
-  -s, --subaccount string   Id of the subaccount
 ```

 ### SEE ALSO